-NoFap: What is It & What Are The Benefits?

 What Is NoFap?
+What Are the Benefits?

+What is NoFap?

-What Is the NoFap Philosophy?
+What Is the NoFap Process?

-At the heart of NoFap is the idea of treating both pornography and masturbation as addictions that need to be treated through self-control, self-improvement and a cold-turkey break from internet porn.
+At the heart of NoFap is the idea of treating both pornography and masturbation as addictions that need to be treated through self-control, self-improvement, and a cold-turkey break from internet porn.

 Porn addiction, according to NoFap, is caused by the habit-forming nature of our brain’s reward system and how porn forms strong pathways with neurotransmitters to make the addiction powerful.